dev-au/tez_control/README.md

 - **Connect to Real Server**: Enter and interact with a remote server directly from your terminal.
 - **Generate Configuration Files**: Automatically generate configuration files like `.service` and `nginx.conf` for your project.
-- **Run Custom Commands**: Execute commands on the server as per your project needs.
+- **Run Custom Commands On Server**: Execute commands on the server as per your project needs.
+- **Run Custom Commands On Local**: Execute commands on the current local path.

 ## Installation